king-koda/OutgoingProfanityFilter/README.md

 4. (Optionally) Configure replacement overrides for particular words
 5. Toggle whether you prefer partial or exact word matching algorithm to be in use (default/partial is the safest option but more intrusive)
 6. Toggle self mute if preferred
+7. For a list of example profanity to use with the addon, copy and paste the list at https://github.com/koda313/profanity-list/blob/main/words.txt

 Commands:
 /opf -> addon configuration